diegolmendonca/whogoes/README.md

 Want to contribute?
 Great!

-Send us suggestions or simply open your pull request
+Send us suggestions or simply open your pull eventRequest

 # Todos